 Last Updated on

-San Cristobal is paradise.
+San Cristobal is a paradise.
 White beaches, warm weather and thousands of exotic animals.
-This island was our first stop in Galapagos and it didn’t disappoint.
+This island was our first stop in Galapagos, and it didn’t disappoint.
 Within two hours of arriving, I had seen more sea lions than I had expected to see during my whole stay in the archipelago.

-My friend and I had two and a half days on San Cristobal and we would see many more sea lions during that time.
+In total, we had two and a half days on San Cristobal, and we would see many more sea lions during that time.
 Big ones, small ones, tiny babies drinking from their mothers, young ones frolicking in the water.

 But San Cristobal is not just about sea lions.
 There is a lot more to discover.
 Keep reading to find out what to see and do on this island: